lhcb/Condorcet/README.md

 $ ./setup.sh
 ```

-Change the first line of cgi-bin/condorcet.fcgi to point to the right version of
-python in the virtual environment created.

 Adapt  Condorcet/config.py to your needs, in particular change `APPICATION_ROOT`.

 Go to the [CERN AFS web configuration page](https://webservices.web.cern.ch/webservices/Tools/SiteConfiguration/) and enable CGI execution.